Waffle House has a ‘secret’ plate-marking system for keeping track of your order - NewsBreak

 The casual onlooker, however, might not be so quick to agree.

-As revealed by numerous employees across social media , Waffle House’s grill operators are instructed to strategically place condiments or ingredients (jelly packets, butter packets, bits of shredded potato, etc.) on each plate as the order is called.
-The position and orientation of each item indicate what was ordered and how it should be prepared.
+As revealed by numerous employees across social media, Waffle House’s grill operators are instructed to strategically place condiments or ingredients (jelly packets, butter packets, bits of shredded potato, etc.) on each plate as the order is called.
+The position and orientation of each item indicates what was ordered and how it should be prepared.

 For instance, a jelly packet placed vertically at the bottom of a plate means the customer wants scrambled eggs.
 The same packet, placed at the top of the plate, means the eggs should be cooked sunny-side up.
 And it only gets more confusing from there.